lorenzotomada/NS_continuation/tutorial.md

                     + quantity2
                     ) * fe_values.JxW(q);
 ```
-as well as the one form the solution at the previous time step:
+as well as the one from the solution at the previous time step:
 ```cpp
               local_rhs(i) += ( (1-theta)*
                         (